drjjw/docutrain/DOCUTRAIN-MARKETING-COMPREHENSIVE.md

 ### **Scenario 4: Research Institution**

-**Challenge**: A research lab needs to compare methodologies across 20+ published papers for a literature review.
+**Challenge**: A research lab needs to analyze methodologies across 20+ published papers for a literature review.

-**Solution**: Papers uploaded to DocuTrain for multi-document analysis.
-Researchers can query across all papers simultaneously.
+**Solution**: Papers uploaded to DocuTrain for intelligent analysis and search.

 **Results**:
 - ✅ Literature review time reduced from weeks to days
-- ✅ Identifies contradictions and gaps more systematically
+- ✅ Identifies key information more systematically
-- ✅ Easier to synthesize findings across studies
+- ✅ Easier to extract findings from studies
 - ✅ More comprehensive analysis with less effort
 - ✅ Better foundation for new research directions
 - ✅ Citations automatically tracked